Alfresco/docs-alfresco/desktop-sync/latest/using/app-menu.md

 * You can view the search results listed by *Name*, *Location*, *Modified Date*, and *Size*.
 You can also search by file name and file extension, for example, by entering `png` or `.png`.
 * To locate a file from the **Search** dialog, double-click the file/folder icon to show the content in Windows Explorer.

+#### Recent Files

+Click **Recent Files** to open the Recent Files dialog and view your recently used files in the `Alfresco` sync folder.

+* The recently used files are listed by *Name*, *Location*, *Modified Date*, and *Size*, where the most recently updated file is at the top.
+* To locate a file from the **Recent Files** dialog, double-click the required file to show the content in Windows Explorer.

 #### Sync Now

 By default local content is synced to Alfresco immediately and Alfresco content is synced locally every five minutes.
 Click this if you want content synced immediately.